 Crockpot Vegetable Beef Soup

-How to Make Crockpot Vegetable Beef Soup
+How to Make Crockpot Vegetable Beef Soup From Scratch

 - Chuck Roast.
 Boneless chuck roast is the ideal choice for this soup, as it will become tender during cooking.
 While browning the meat adds an extra step to this recipe, it is well worth it.
 The meat will develop an incredibly flavorful and delicious exterior.
 You can also use beef stew meat in this recipe.
 See below for more tips on selecting beef for this soup.